 Separation of Powers:

 - Clinton v.
-City of New York: successfully challenged the Line Item Veto Act.
+City of New York: successfully challenged the Line Item Veto Act in the Supreme Court.

 - Glavin v.
-Clinton: successfully challenged the Clinton Administration’s efforts to conduct a statistical sample as part of the census rather than an actual enumeration of the population.
+Clinton: successfully challenged in the Supreme Court the Clinton Administration’s efforts to conduct a statistical sample as part of the census rather than an actual enumeration of the population.

 - Submitted numerous amicus briefs on behalf of Members of Congress on separation of powers issues.

 - Analyzed and litigated Appointment Clause issues in numerous contexts.

 - Retained by the Justices of the West Virginia Supreme Court and successfully defended against due process challenge to the state’s handling of asbestos litigation.